Set up Adaptive Acceleration

-Add Adaptive Acceleration to your Ion property to improve HTML page load performance.
-It syncs with Akamai real user monitoring to gather navigation and resource timing data and stores that data in a policy that's associated with your hostname.
+To do this, add Adaptive Acceleration to your Ion property.
+It syncs with Akamai real-user monitoring to gather navigation and resource timing data and stores that data in a policy that's associated with your hostname.
 As requests for your hostname continue, policy data is gathered and reviewed to identify key resources.
 This allows Adaptive Acceleration to provide these resources to an end user's browser ahead of time, reducing the load and render time for your web pages.

 Prefer an API?

 If you'd rather use an API to set up and manage, you can use a combination of Akamai's Property Manager and Adaptive Acceleration APIs.
-Check out the workflow.
+Check out the tutorial.

 Before you can configure Adaptive Acceleration, you need to do a few things: